-A: I don't have capacity to accept private translation projects anymore, regardless of the size of the project.
-I recommend using Gengo.com for low-cost native-speaker translations.
-When I did have time to translate, that was where I'd go looking for projects.
+If I'm unable to translate your project, I recommend using Gengo.com for low-cost native-speaker translations.
+When I do have extra time to translate, this is where I go looking for projects.

 Q: Can you interpret for this event?

-A: I am now available again in limited capacity to interpret for events.
+A: I am available in limited capacity to interpret for events.
 My base rate is $40 per hour.
 Please contact me to check my availability if your event meets the following conditions:

 1. You can provide details on the subject matter needing interpretation.
 If the topic of your event is highly technical (engineering, agriculture, legal counsel, medical, etc.) I would recommend finding an interpreter with that technical speciality from the American Translators Association (ATA) database.
 You can also contact TLC in Tennessee, use Proz.com or the ATA database to find full-time freelance interpreters.